 Singapore’s Digital Marketing Landscape

-Over 80% of Singapore’s population use smartphones, resulting to the city-state having one of the highest smartphone penetration rates in the world, among other mobile devices such as tablets and wearable devices.
+95% of Singapore’s population use smartphones, resulting in the city-state having one of the highest smartphone penetration rates in the world, among other mobile devices such as tablets and wearable devices.
 Thus, it is important for digital marketers to create mobile-friendly strategies.